University of Jammu: Ranking

-The university was ranked 52 among Indian universities by the National Institutional Ranking Framework (NIRF) in 2020 and 90 in the overall ranking.
+The university was ranked 50th among Indian universities by the NIRF (National Institutional Ranking Framework) in 2024 and 87th overall.

 Library

 Dhanvantri Library

-The Dhanvantri Library, the central library of the university, is a 3-storied building having an area of 60,000 square feet.
-It offers about 5 lakh books, journals, and 250 current periodicals, etc. on a variety of subjects that caters to the needs of the students, teachers, and researchers.
+The Dhanvantri Library, the central library of the university, is a 4-storied building having an area of 60,000 square feet.
+It offers about 5 lakh books, journals, and 276 current periodicals, etc. on a variety of subjects that caters to the needs of the students, teachers, and researchers.
 The library has large reading halls which can easily accommodate about 500 users.
 Most of the library has been computerized.
 A special technology, RIFD technology, is used for security purposes in the library.

 Departmental libraries

 Almost all departments run their own departmental libraries.
 These libraries provide a wide spectrum of Journals in addition to books to the students.
+The collections present in departmental libraries are catalogued and accessioned by the Dhanvantri Library.

 Health centre

 A first-aid centre was initially established in the premises of the boys' hostels of the university managed by a part-time medical assistant.
 Later, the first aid centre was upgraded to a full-fledged health centre in the early 170s to provide medical aid benefits to the university community and the dependents of the university employees.